Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 First, the skin type of the patient and how severe their dysfunction is, is determined; IPL treatment should only be used for patients who have a lighter skin color.
 During the procedure itself, an eye shield is put over the eyes as each lid is treated.

-When the blasts of light from the IPL instrument is absorbed by blood vessels, this generates heat in the dermal layer, and secretion is melted as glands are opened.
-Once the glands are opened, all the stagnated secretion can be removed.
+When the blasts of light from the IPL instrument is absorbed by blood vessels, this generates heat in the dermal layer, and secretions are melted as glands are opened.
+Once the glands are opened, all the stagnated secretions can be removed.
 Upper glands aren’t directly treated, as once the lower glands receive IPL, each lid improves.
 Some of the heat from side treatment and lower lid treatment is transferred, so the upper glands also indirectly receive the warm compress effect.

 After the procedure, the pumping mechanism that accompanies blinking is more effective.
 Some patients experience relief right away.
 Patients then use prescribed eye drops for several days, and receive eye drops the day of the treatment.
 These medicated eye drops help prolong the time that is required between treatments.
 Typically, it takes three to four treatments over the course of four months to achieve optimal results, where the secretion thins and everything begins to work as it should.
 After the gland is normalized, the patient continues to need maintenance treatments once or twice a year.